 The topic of Korean politics came up at a dinner with a group of coworkers.
 You know more about this topic than the other people, so you're explaining some facts about South Korea to them.
-You tell them about South Korea's president:
+This is what you tell them about South Korea's president.

 Their current President is a former business executive.

 "Current" means "now".
 But "now" can't be used as an adjective.
 So we use the word "current" instead.
 In the example above, the "current President" is the person who is President of South Korea right now.
 Here are some other examples:

 He had two kids with his ex-wife, but he doesn't have any with his current wife.

 Their current computer system is really old and hard to use, so they're looking to replace it.